 - Click OK.

 You can discover all supported databases in GCP.
-At the time of release of BMC Discovery 11.3, the following are supported:
+The following databases are supported:

 The following information is required to discover databases in GCP:

-- Endpoint – you can identify the database endpoint using the RDS Dashboard in the GCP Console.
+- Endpoint — You can identify the database endpoint by using the RDS Dashboard in the GCP Console.

 If the database is not publicly accessible, discovery should be running in GCP.
-You should set up security to allow access from the Virtual Private Cloud (VPC) that BMC Discovery is running on, and be a part of a security group with a rule to allow access from the IP address from which BMC Discovery connects.
+You should set up security to allow access from the Virtual Private Cloud (VPC) that BMC Helix Discovery is running on and be a part of a security group with a rule to allow access from the IP address BMC Helix Discovery connects to.

 In GCP, all security groups prevent access by default, you should enable access ports in a security group before any access is allowed.

-To summarize, you should configure security groups which enable the BMC Discovery appliance to access the database.
-This is entirely dependent on the way you have configured your GCP cloud services.
+To summarize, you should configure security groups that enable the BMC Helix Discovery appliance to access the database.
+This depends on how you have configured your GCP cloud services.

 - Type — MySQL